wghglory/nx-vcd-rde/libs/shared/data-access/README.md

-# shared-data-access
+# data-access

-This library was generated with [Nx](https://nx.dev).
+This is Angular library for data-access

-## Running unit tests
+type: data-access

-Run `nx test shared-data-access` to execute the unit tests.
+scope: shared